TutorialsArena

 • children: The single child element to render within the router.

-(Note: `BrowserRouter` and `HashRouter` components were explained in the original text, but code examples are omitted here for brevity. `HashRouter` is generally less preferred and should be considered only for older browser support.)
+Code examples for both components were explained in the original text, but they are omitted here for brevity.
+It's important to note that `HashRouter` should be considered primarily for older browser support, while `BrowserRouter` is generally the better choice for modern applications.

 Component Properties